Department of Mechanical Engineering

 Minors.
 B.S.M.E. students who are interested in obtaining a minor can do so through the application of the electives and dual credit towards the 18-hour minors requirement.
 The department encourages minors in the following areas: bioengineering, nuclear engineering, petroleum engineering, civil engineering, environmental engineering, computer science, geology, mathematics, and physics.
 For more detailed information on how to incorporate a minor into the mechanical engineering degree, contact the department advisor.

-A minor in mechanical engineering consists of 18 or more hours of mechanical engineering coursework, including 6 credit hours of upper-division courses beyond any mechanical engineering courses already required by the student’s home department.
+A minor in mechanical engineering consists of 18 or more hours of mechanical engineering coursework, including 6 credit hours of upper-division courses beyond any mechanical engineering or equivalent courses already required by the student’s home department.

 Accelerated Bachelor’s–Master’s Degree Program.
 An accelerated program is available for outstanding students to pursue a combined B.S.M.E.–M.S.M.E. degree in five years.
 Students interested in this program while pursuing a B.S.M.E. degree should inform their academic advisor during the first (fall) semester of the junior year, follow the suggested curriculum in the next (spring) semester, and apply before the beginning of the fourth year.
 Students admitted to the accelerated program may apply up to 9 graduate credit hours to the B.S.M.E. degree requirements.